Online Master of Science in Clinical Mental Health Counseling

 Contact New England College to learn how you can earn your clinical mental health counseling master’s degree online with us!

-While NEC does its best to ensure the accuracy of this disclosure statement, it is recommended that the student contact the licensing board in the state they intend to practice confirming specific state licensing requirements.
-Here is a link to a directory of counseling licensure boards: https://www.nc-sara.org/resources/professional-licensure
+While NEC does its best to ensure the accuracy of this disclosure statement, it is strongly recommended that each student contact the licensing board in the state they intend to practice, to confirm licensing requirements.
+Here is a link to a directory of counseling licensure boards: nc-sara.org/resources/professional-licensure.

 Please note that in addition to educational requirements, ALL states have post-degree requirements for clinical mental health counseling licensure (i.e., accumulation of supervised post-degree clinical hours, state licensing exams, etc.).

-As a result of our 2023 annual review of state licensure requirements, NEC has determined the following:
+As a result of the 2024 annual review of state licensure requirements, NEC has determined the following:

-Students are encouraged to reach out to Dr. Angie McPhee-Smith, DNP, RN, CNE at amcphee-smith@nec.edu with questions.
+Students are encouraged to reach out to Amy Reynelli, Clinical Coordinator, at areynelli@nec.edu with questions.

 Transferring made easy!Learn more about our generous credit transfer policy!